dinesh-bazgain/chatbot/README.md

 This is a Streamlit-powered AI chatbot that allows users to:
 - Ask questions about uploaded PDF documents
-- Book appointments using natural language (e.g. "next Tuesday")
+- Book appointments using natural language (e.g., "next Tuesday")
 - Provide their contact information conversationally
 - Store all collected info in a CSV for admin access